jeremyhsimons/CI_PP1_FATMC/README.md

     1. Durham Castle at night time: [Wikimedia](https://commons.wikimedia.org/wiki/File:The_Keep_and_Gatehouse_of_Durham_Castle_at_night.jpg )
     1. Durham Cathedral at night time: [Branipick](https://places.branipick.com/durham-cathedral-last-night-in-the-royal-colour/)
 * The video which appears in the media page was also sent to me directly by one of the band members and is used on this site with permission.

+### Acknowledgements
+* Thanks to my Mentor Mo Shami for his feedback, advice and encouragement throughout this project.
+* Thanks to the wonderful CI slack community for helping me troubleshoot various bugs, as well as for help with creating a form submission thanks page.
+* Thanks to the CI London Community, Namely Harry Dhillon, Ben Dawson, and Richard Lovett for making me feel welcome at Code Institute and for offering to help with fixing code issues.